tdt93/Portfolio/README.md

   + Program language: C
   + Operating System: Linux
   + About the program: TCP server sending system time after call from client (request - message 80 char string with request “get time”, response – message 80 char string with formatted time) through a chosen port number established by Server.

+4. Flight booking application:
+  + Program language: Java
+  + Operating System: Windows
+  + About the application: The application using SQLite ,log4j and SWING package to operate.
+User can book flight according to the chosen destination and time.
+And a separated panel with admin access only (via name and password) to add and edit flight schedule and booking list.